lbx-peg/GBP-P/README.md

-# GBPP
+# GBP-P

-GBPP is the GBP-backed version of Peg, the regulated fiat-collateralised stablecoin.
+GBP-P is the GBP-backed version of Peg, the regulated fiat-collateralised stablecoin.